Carrowdore

 Carrowdore is a village on the Ards Peninsula in County Down, Northern Ireland.
 It is situated in the townland of Ballyrawer, the civil parish of Donaghadee and the historic barony of Ards Lower.
 It lies within the Ards and North Down Borough, 6 mi east of Newtownards.
-It had a population of 1,052 people in the 2021 Census.
+It had a population of 1,052 people in the 2021 census.

 Education

 Strangford Integrated College in Carrowdore educates approx. 870 pupils.
 There is also a primary school, Carrowdore Primary School, which educates approx. 170 pupils.
 In the grounds of the primary school is a 'playgroup' nursery, which hosts approx. 30-40 young children.

 People

 Louis MacNeice, the poet, is buried at the Church of Ireland church, Carrowdore.
 He died on 4 September 1963, in London and is buried beside his mother (who died of TB when he was a child) and his grandfather.

-Other
+Sport

-Carrowdore was once renowned for the former Carrowdore 100 motorcycle Road Race which was started in 1927.
-It consisted of a 5½ mile road circuit which started on the Greyabbey to Millisle Road and continued down the coast road.
-After World War II, the Tourist Trophy race moved to Dundrod, but after a couple of years the race moved back to Carrowdore, with the start in the village and the course running to just outside Greyabbey and back to Carrowdore.
-The last race to be held at Carrowdore was in 2000; it resulted in the death of popular Tandragee rider Eddie Sinton.
-The race course also hosts many cycling races on a regular basis.
+Carrowdore was formerly the location of the "Carrowdore 100" motorcycle road race.
+The race, which started in 1927, consisted of a 5½ mile road circuit which started on the Greyabbey to Millisle Road and continued down the coast road.
+After World War II, the race briefly moved to Dundrod before returning to Carrowdore over a slightly shortened route, with the start in the village and the course running to just outside Greyabbey and back to Carrowdore.
+The last race to be held at Carrowdore was in 2000; it resulted in the death of the Tandragee rider Eddie Sinton.
+The same course is also used for cycling races.